ShannaSeigel/digital-brain/citations-apa/!-citation-and-sources-protocol.md

 [(Baile, 2000, SPIKES Protocol)]((Baile,%202000,%20SPIKES%20Protocol).md)

+contrast, my normally named note [lewis-2020-redeem-soul-of-nation](lewis-2020-redeem-soul-of-nation.md)

+> the difference between these two is the case, space, and punctuation

+additional test, no spaces or capitals, just parens [(stevenson-2012-injustice-ted-talk)]((stevenson-2012-injustice-ted-talk).md)

 it does show up nicely in preview mode as (author, year, topic) how much could this fuck up publishing?
 I'd have capital letters, punctuation, and spaces in the filename.